 So that’s what happened.
 I took the much-more-terrified-than-me (or seemingly so) Emily down the mountain.

-You can make a difference in someone else’s life today.
-And you choosing to do so might make a difference in your own.
+You can make a difference in someone else’s life today, perhaps in ways that surprise even you.
+And you choosing to do so might make a difference in your own; you might find you have more strength and resilience than you realized.

 You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!